cajacko/writing/writing/poker.md

 As the cards are being dealt, Mary Smith of 4 Puddlestone Hill puts down her knitting needles.
 A collective release of tension reverberates around the room.
 The others know the stories of those needles, of the creative pain they could cause.

-NOTE: Replace with: They've seen the x-rays showing just how curiously those needles could get lodged, when Mary Smith of 4 Puddlestone Hill feels scorned.
+(NOTE: Replace with: They've seen the x-rays showing just how curiously those needles could get lodged, when Mary Smith of 4 Puddlestone Hill feels scorned.)

 As the cards are being checked, Jimmy Al Fresco, the loud one, slaps his hands on the table "Well that'd do it!"
-And pushes his entire stack of chips into the middle.
+And pushes his entire stack of chips into the middle of the table.

+All eyes move to Big Dave, his chip stack much smaller than what he needs to put in.
+He checks his cards, takes a long deliberate pull on the cigar.
+Blowing what he wants to be a smoke ring, but in reality looks more like a smoke (NOTE: Insert funny here).
+Slowly he reaches into his breast pocket and pulls out an elaborate set of Aston Martin keys and throws them into the pile of chips.

+With nods of satisfaction the focus shifts to Shrique the Grim.